CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 The algorithm consists mainly of exponentiation and polynomial GCD computations.
 It was invented by David G. Cantor and Hans Zassenhaus in 1981.
 It is arguably the dominant algorithm for solving the problem, having replaced the earlier Berlekamp's algorithm of 1967.

 As already mentioned above, the Cantor-Zassenhaus algorithm is a probabilistic algorithm, in that it can effectively fail to factor a polynomial completely.
-But its faster(than Berlekamp's algorithm) if it succeeds.<br/>
+But it is faster(than Berlekamp's algorithm) if it succeeds.<br/>
-One reason for implementing it first is the speed and the other is that its the default algorithm used in Sympy.
+One reason for implementing it first is the speed and the other is that it is the default algorithm used in Sympy.
 Also note that the probability of the algorithm failing is low.<br/>
 Let F be a field of `q=p**n` elements, where p is prime.It uses `d*log(q)`(base2) random bits and fails to find a complete factorisation with probability no more than `(1/q)**((1−e)*d/4)` where `d` is the degree of the Polynomial and `e` is a fixed parameter between `0` and `1` which can be decided by the implementer.
 The failure probability is exponentially small in the number of random bits used.